 From these effects, it is easy to see why many individuals misuse Vyvanse to increase academic and professional cognitive performance.
 Contrary to their infamy as “smart drugs,” CNS stimulants don’t actually make you any smarter.
 In fact, prolonged chronic stimulant abuse reduces the cognitive function of the brain due to imbalance.
 Abuse of Vyvanse, in the long-run, does more harm to your brain than good.
 As dependence takes hold, you gradually lose control over your professional responsibilities, health, and schooling.

 Who Abuses Vyvanse?

 College students are the biggest culprits of abuse of Vyvanse and other stimulant medication.
 The 1990s saw the rise of smart or study drugs.
-Parents became alerted as more prescriptions of Ritalin were made to children entering college and even high school.
+Parents are aware as more prescriptions of Ritalin become available to their children that are entering college and even high school.
 With the pressures of papers and exams, more and more students began using stimulant drugs to enhance academic performance.

 Under the influence of stimulant medication, students could stay up all night, focused on the academic tasks at hand with enough energy to see them through stressful and cumbersome projects.
 Unfortunately, due to the addictive nature of stimulant drugs like Vyvanse and Adderall, the students continue using the stimulants long after completing their studies.